 By being socially and ethically responsible for her product and acutely involved in every aspect of what it means to be truly sustainable, Café Virtuoso’s coffee and tea is something that Laurie is positively proud to stand behind.

 Rigoberto, known as “Rigo” by everyone who meets him has been in the coffee industry for over 20 years working in all facets of the business from sales, service and delivery to coffee education and training.
-The only other thing that he loves to spend time with as much — other than his family of course — is his fishing pole.
+The only other thing that he loves to spend time with as much—other than his family of course—is his fishing pole.
 When not working, you’ll find him most days out on a boat reeling in his dinner.

 Rigo recognizes that coffee chose him, as his love affair began from a very young age.
-Looking back, he can’t remember ever not sitting at the table with his parents and other family members sipping a cup of coffee — causing it to become a predominant association with everyday normal life essentially from day one.
+Looking back, he can’t remember ever not sitting at the table with his parents and other family members sipping a cup of coffee—causing it to become a predominant association with everyday normal life essentially from day one.

-At Café Virtuoso, where he has been an integral part of the team since 2010, it’s Rigo’s ambition and drive everyday to help his customers learn and understand all of what it takes to achieve the gold cup standard awarded by the Specialty Coffee Association of America (SCAA).
+At Café Virtuoso, where he has been an integral part of the team since 2010, it’s Rigo’s ambition and drive everyday to help his customers learn and understand all of what it takes to achieve the gold cup standard awarded by the Specialty Coffee Association (SCA).
 This is the highest of all standards in the world of speciality coffee and the only way to truly measure the perfect cup.

-Not that long ago, if anyone would’ve told Savannah that she was going to devote her entire professional career to coffee, she likely would’ve laughed uncontrollably in their face in downright disbelief.
+Not that long ago, if anyone would’ve told Savannah that she was going to devote her entire professional career to coffee, she likely would’ve laughed quite uncontrollably in downright disbelief.
 However, fast forward to today and coffee has truly and unexpectedly become her life.
-Looking back today to her childhood, it’s more clear as to why she chose a career in this industry.
+Looking back to her childhood, it’s now more clear as to why she chose a career in this industry.
 An interest in coffee began at the age of 11 after discovering espresso and sweet coffee drinks at a drive-thru coffee stand in Salem, Oregon that placed chocolate covered coffee beans on the lids of their to-go cups for each customer who was in need of their daily caffeine fix.
 What started as an unusually strong interest in coffee for Savannah, especially for someone so young, has now manifested into a full-fledged obsession.

 A native Northwesterner turned So-Cal sunshine girl now addicted to hot yoga, hiking, meditation, the beach and long drives up Coast Highway 101, she has no memory of ever not loving coffee.
 Most kids, and even quite a few adults, absolutely hate the taste of coffee, especially the bitterness that some lesser-quality or poorly-made coffee takes on, but Savannah has never complained.
-Unquestionably, she understands that coffee in general is an acquired taste — one that she’s very happy to possess — and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.
+Unquestionably, she understands that coffee in general is an acquired taste—one that she’s very happy to possess—and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.

 One of the most important aspects about the industry for her is the amount of truly passionate people involved.
-A large majority of these people, including Savannah, spend their time volunteering for SCAA events that are truly impactful in making a difference and continuing to fuel the authentic and unique art of creating an irresistibly beautiful and deliciously memorable cup of coffee.
+A large majority of these people, including Savannah, spend their time volunteering for SCA events that are truly impactful in making a difference and continuing to fuel the authentic and unique art of creating an irresistibly beautiful and deliciously memorable cup of coffee.

-As an industrial microbiologist — both by education and for 30 years by trade — Greg never really imagined that he’d find himself, as he is today, thoroughly involved and immensely intrigued by working in the specialty coffee industry.
+As an industrial microbiologist—both by education and for 30 years by trade—Greg never really imagined that he’d find himself, as he is today, thoroughly involved and immensely intrigued by working in the specialty coffee industry.

 After discovering more specifics about the complexity and level of science and technology that is actually involved, he was fascinated at the sheer amount of effort and expertise that is required in order to roast and brew just an above average cup of coffee, let alone one that positively stops coffee aficionados in their tracks.
 From that moment on and to this day, he has been hooked on continuously learning the endless intricate nuances, varieties and methods that goes into every detail of creating specialty coffee.